Test of Essential Academic Skills

-Applicants are restricted to 3 attempts at taking the TEAS per 12-month span, starting from when the applicant takes the first TEAS exam.
+Applicants are restricted to 3 attempts at taking the TEAS per 12-month span, starting from when the applicant takes the first TEAS exam and the accepted TEAS score must be within 2 years of application deadline.
 Any TEAS scores submitted outside these guidelines will be invalid.

 Visit the link below for a list of dates the test will be administered:

 - To register for TEAS testing at SMCC, go to atitesting.com and scroll down on the right side of the page to click on "Register for TEAS."
 You will need to bring a photo ID.

 - To register for TEAS testing at a PSI Test Center, go to atitesting.com and scroll down on the right side of the page and click on “Register for TEAS with PSI.”